-Do you know how to manage your triglyceride level?
-These fatty type of lipids, found in your blood, can be burned away in the process of losing weight, but they can also be dangerous for your health.
+Do you know how to manage your triglyceride levels?
+These fatty types of lipids found in your blood can be dangerous for your health.
 Similar to LDL (the bad form of cholesterol), high levels of triglycerides can increase the risk of heart disease and stroke, even when LDL levels are regulated.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy